shelly/mosaix/README.md

 ## Summary
 ______

 We created an iOS application which uses the Metal framework to generate photo mosaics in parallel, on-demand.
-Using the photos already in the device's Photo Library, Mosaix reconstructs the reference photo by selecting photos which match in color, shape, and contrast and placing them in a grid pattern representing the original image. <!--- Insert sentence here directly comparing our abilities to apps in the App Store/our naive implementation. -->
+Using the photos already in the device's Photo Library, Mosaix reconstructs the reference photo by selecting photos which match in color, shape, and contrast and placing them in a grid pattern representing the original image. _Our iOS app currently exhibits about 20x speedup over the leading photo mosaic applications available in the App Store._

 <p align="center">
   <img width="350" src="https://hunt.blob.core.windows.net/web-images/parallel/dog.jpg">